How to conduct canary deployment using HAProxy

 A canary deployment is a deployment strategy that is used to release applications and services to a subset of users incrementally.
 All the infrastructure in a target environment is updated in small phases (e.g., 5%, 30%, 75%, and 100%).
-Due this control, a canary release carries the lowest risk compared to all other deployment strategies.
+Due to this control, a canary release carries the lowest risk compared to all other deployment strategies.
 The deployments allow organizations to make staged releases and test applications with real users & use cases, collect feedback, and compare different service versions.
 Organizations prefer it over blue-green deployments because it is cheaper and does not require two production environments.
 Rolling back to previous versions of the application can be done safely and quickly.

 Canary deployments with HAProxy